-Tradition, Family, Honor and Change, what a great way to describe our recent visit to Schoepf’s BBQ in Belton, Texas.
-Then if you tie into the Belton annual 4th of July Parade, that statement fits very well.
-Usually we go to the parade every year and it includes a visit to see Ronnie Schoepf and to get some of his old school Texas Barbecue.
-He always has a great atmosphere and that old school brisket was a fun stop for us.
-However, we didn’t go last year because of the government problems and with all the bbq places I visit, sometimes it’s hard to get back to a place when you miss your regular visit.
-So, essentially we missed two years of coming in and to my surprise, Schoepf’s BBQ changed in a big way.
+Tradition, Family, Honor and Change.
+What a great way to describe our recent visit to Schoepf’s BBQ in Belton, Texas.
+Then if you tie it into the Belton annual 4th of July Parade, that statement fits very well.
+Usually, we go to the parade every year and it includes a visit to see Ronnie Schoepf and to get some of his old school Texas Barbecue.
+He always has a great atmosphere, and that old school brisket was a fun stop for us.
+However, we didn’t go last year because of the government problems and with all the BBQ places I visit, sometimes it’s hard to get back to a place when you miss your regular visit.
+So essentially, we missed two years of coming in and to my surprise, Schoepf’s BBQ changed in a big way.
 To be more specific about that change, it came in the form of Staci Schoepf, Ronnie’s wife.
-Staci said that in order to be the best we have to do two things.
+Staci said that in order to be the best we must do two things.
 One, we must be known for our brisket and two, we must provide the best experience for our customers as possible.

-Today, with the help of their older children, they accomplish what most in the business can not.
+Today, with the help of their older children, they accomplish what most in the business cannot.
 Ronnie and Staci have Schoepf’s BBQ open 7 days a week, Sunday thru Thursday from 10:30 am to 8 pm.
-They also serve breakfast on Friday and Saturday opening at 6:30 am to 10:30 am and then open till 8 pm.
+They also serve breakfast on Friday and Saturday opening at 6:30 am serving breakfast till 10:30 am and doors open till 8 pm.
 To be open one, two, three or even four days a week is one thing but to be open 7 days a week and consistently provide the same quality of food is a great accomplishment.
-So, with all of this, it’s easy to determine that Schoepf’s BBQ is certainly not your average bbq joint and very rarely will you see a “Sold Out” sign on of any item on the Schoepf’s menu.
+So, with all of this it’s easy to determine that Schoepf’s BBQ is certainly not your average BBQ joint and very rarely will you see a “Sold Out” sign on the Schoepf’s menu.
 Ronnie and Staci believe that no matter when you walk through the door, you should be able to order anything on the menu.

-Also included in the Schoepf’s BBQ experience is one of the most well known live music venues in the State.
-With a seating capacity of 3000, Ronnie has built a venue that rivals any in the business, hosting bands such as Robert Earl Keen, Cory Morrow, Michale Salgado, Kevin Fowler, Aaron Watson, Rick Trevino and many more.
-Combining this high level of entertainment with some of the best bbq in the world, how can you go wrong?
+Also included in the Schoepf’s BBQ experience is one of the most well-known live music venues in the State.
+With a seating capacity of 3000, Ronnie has built a venue that rivals any in the business, hosting bands such as Robert Earl Keen, Cory Morrow, Michael Salgado, Kevin Fowler, Aaron Watson, Rick Trevino and many more.
+Combining this high level of entertainment with some of the best BBQ in the world, how can you go wrong?